Interfuse-LLC/learnPHP/README.md

 # learnPHP
-Here you learn php.
+Hello there.
+Welcome to learning php the Dylan way.
 Let's start with an echo script.

 <?php
-// Hello there.
-Welcome to learning php the Dylan way.
+//

 // Step 1
 // Hello World of course.